 The Bank's liquidity and funding policies are designed to allow it to meet its contractual and contingent payment obligations as and when they fall due.
 The Bank does this by seeking to ensure it is able to borrow funds on an unsecured basis, has sufficient assets to borrow against on a secured basis, and has sufficient high quality liquid assets ("HQLA") to sell to raise immediate funds without adversely affecting the Bank's net asset value.
 The Bank monitors and manages its liquidity and funding profile through its approved liquidity and funding framework, and in times of stress, may use its contingency funding plan.
 Crises simulation and stress testing of liquidity and funding is conducted on a regular basis via the Bank's stress testing framework.
-See "Regulation and Supervision - APRA - Crisis management" and Note 25 to the Bank's 2018 annual financial statements for an overview of the Bank's liquidity and funding risk management framework.
+See "Regulation and Supervision - APRA - Crisis management" for an overview of the Bank's liquidity and funding risk management framework.